laristra/portage/README.md

 # License

-This project is license under a modified 3-clause BSD license - see the [LICENSE](https://github.com/laristra/portage/blob/master/LICENSE) file for details.
+This project is licensed under a modified 3-clause BSD license - see the [LICENSE](https://github.com/laristra/portage/blob/master/LICENSE) file for details.

 # Release

-This software has been aproved for open source release and has been assigned **LA-CC-16-084**.
+This software has been approved for open source release and has been assigned **LA-CC-16-084**.

 ----